Videoconference by Gilles Béguin, Honorary General Curator of Heritage, former director of the Cernuschi museum.

 North of the courtyard is a small cave dedicated to the three goddesses symbolizing the sacred rivers of India

 Above, on the north wall of the courtyard, opposite the Lankeśvara, the Paralaṅkā cave extends over two floors.
 The vestibule communicates with a modest sanctuary, known as "the hall of sacrifice".
 The chapel is dedicated to the saptāmātṛkā, a group of minor, fierce and formidable deities, who surround the great goddess in her form of Durgā or Kālī.
 The sculptures, totally detached from the wall, have a particularly expressive, even dramatic character.

 The Jaina caves, grouped together to the north of the site, are the last to have been dug at 9th s., some remaining unfinished.

 The great cave 32 (Indra Sabha) is protected by an enclosure open in the middle by a monumental door.
 The courtyard, having at its center a maṇḍapa richly decorated, serves various chapels and the main grotto which extends over two floors in the main axis.
 The maṇḍapa contains representations of four of the tirtāṅkara including Riṣabanātha, the oldest of the twenty-four tirtāṅkara and Mahāvira, the last of them, seated on a lion throne.

 The facades of some caves present a rich decoration of elephantomachy, couples in love, reductions in buildings, animated scenes, but the whole lacks logic.

-Two sanctuaries occupy the floor; the largest, protected by a parapet, opens onto the facade.
-The central room is surrounded by twelve pillars, the capitals of which display variants of shapes and proportions.
-Halfway up the shaft, a thimble is adorned with large knots made of plant scrolls, the ultimate metamorphosis of the abundance of vases from previous periods.
+Two sanctuaries occupy the first floor; the largest, protected by a parapet, opens onto the facade.
+The central room is surrounded by twelve pillars whose capitals display variant shapes and proportions.
+Halfway up the shaft, a thimble is adorned with large knots made up of vegetal foliage, the ultimate metamorphosis of vases of abundance from earlier periods.